sampsonv/github-trending/README.md

 * 【2023-10-15】[leoFitz1024 / wallhaven](https://github.com/leoFitz1024/wallhaven) - 基于wallhaven.cc的一款壁纸管理工具
 ## Unknown

+* 【2024-10-27】[FUE5BASE / FUE5](https://github.com/FUE5BASE/FUE5) - FUE5 is a fan-made project with the goal to see what would Factorio look like and behave in 3D.
+This project has no affiliation with the official Factorio game.
 * 【2024-10-26】[yujiangshui / A-Programmers-Guide-to-English](https://github.com/yujiangshui/A-Programmers-Guide-to-English) - 专为程序员编写的英语学习指南 v1.2。在线版本请点 ->
 * 【2024-10-24】[potatoqualitee / eol-dr](https://github.com/potatoqualitee/eol-dr) - A crowd-sourced guide to help techs help their non-tech spouses / partners / parents / kids when we are at the end-of-life
 * 【2024-10-23】[Cryakl / Ultimate-RAT-Collection](https://github.com/Cryakl/Ultimate-RAT-Collection) - For educational purposes only, samples of 400+ classic/modern trojan builders including screenshots.